TECHNICAL LED TERMS & INFORMATION

 A red LED display has 2 LEDs per pixel.
-A full color color display has 3 LEDs.
+A full color display has 3 LEDs.

-Pixel pitch = Definition: the distance from the center of one pixel to the center of its adjacent pixel.
+Pixel pitch = Definition: This is a bit of LED terminology that describes the distance from the center of one pixel to the center of its adjacent pixel.

 The measurement from the center of one pixel to the adjacent pixel, either horizontal or vertical.
 Typically represented in millimeters.
-Pitch is used for a number of display related calculations including dimensions and character sizes.
+Pitch is used for several display-related calculations including dimensions and character sizes.

 The pixel dimensions of a display typically given in the format of pixels high by pixels wide.